Jessie Tuggle

-Early years
+Early life

-Tuggle played at Griffin High School, where he experienced success playing football.
-He received two Division II scholarship offers.
+Tuggle was born in 1965 in Spalding County, Georgia, and attended Griffin High School.
+He played football at Griffin as an outside linebacker and offensive guard.

-Taking a scholarship at Valdosta State University, Tuggle played four years and finished with a school-record 340 tackles.
+Tuggle was considered "too small" (five-foot-10 and 180 pounds) and "too slow" to play Division I college football.
+He was not recruited by any Division I programs and received only two Division II offers.
+He accepted an offer from Valdosta State University and was a four-year starter at linebacker from 1983 to 1986.
+He broke Valdosta's career record with 340 tackles.
 He was a three-time All-Gulf South Conference selection and his No. 88 was retired less than a decade after Tuggle left.

 In 2007, he was inducted into the College Football Hall of Fame.

-Professional career
+Atlanta Falcons

-After going undrafted out of Valdosta State, Tuggle signed with the Falcons through a chance encounter.
+After going undrafted, Tuggle signed with the Atlanta Falcons through a chance encounter.
 During training camp, myriad injuries at linebacker gave Tuggle playing time and a shot at making the roster (which he did).

 After being a role player his rookie season, he recorded 108 tackles by virtue of eight starts.
 Becoming a bona fide star on the Atlanta defense, marked by the 1989-1993 period in which Tuggle racked up 969 tackles.
 During that stretch, he made his first Pro Bowl appearance in 1992.
 Even while the Falcons languished, Tuggle never thought of leaving in free agency, even when he would meet former teammates like Brett Favre.
 This endeared him to many Atlanta fans, who consider him one of the greatest and most beloved Falcons of all time.

 After being with the Falcons through some tough years, the high point in Tuggle's career was 1998, when he played in Super Bowl XXXIII and was voted to the Pro Bowl.

 Tuggle retired during training camp in 2001 after injuries plagued the end of his career.

-In his 14 seasons, he recorded 1640 tackles (164 assisted), 21 sacks, 6 interceptions, which he returned for 106 yards and a touchdown, 10 forced fumbles and 37 pass deflections.
-He also recovered 10 fumbles, returning them for 155 yards and an NFL record 5 touchdowns.
+In his 14 NFL seasons, Tuggle appeared in 209 games (189 as a starter) and recorded 1,640 tackles (164 assisted), 21 sacks, six interceptions, which he returned for 106 yards and a touchdown, 10 forced fumbles and 37 pass deflections.
+He also recovered 10 fumbles, returning them for 155 yards and an NFL record five touchdowns.

+He and his former teammate Clay Matthews Jr. are the only two players to lead the NFL in tackles four times.
 Tuggle also holds the record for most tackles from 1990 to 1999 with 1,293.
 At the time of his retirement, he held the NFL record for touchdowns via fumble recoveries with five.